-“Our bid for 2027 will be submitted to the FIS in February 2021 (the vote for the host resort for the 2027 World Championships will take place the 26 May 2022 during the 53rd FIS Congress in Vilamoura/Portugal), but the campaign is already well underway,” explains Hugo Steinegger, deputy executive director of the bid committee.
+“Our bid for 2027 has been submitted to the FIS in February 2021 (the vote for the host resort for the 2027 World Championships will take place the 26 May 2022 during the 53rd FIS Congress in Vilamoura/Portugal), but the campaign is already well underway,” explains Hugo Steinegger, deputy executive director of the bid committee.
 “Now we will have to move from paper to reality.
 The first phase of work in the finish area has already begun, with the demolition of the old Cisalpin hotel”.
 A working group called Barzettes 2025, respectively 2027, made up of representatives from the municipality of Crans-Montana, the CMA ski lifts, Crans-Montana Tourism and the bid committee, is working on the development of the area in question and the new multipurpose stadium.
 Without the latter, the Crans-Montana bid would have no chance of success.